DW01/traktor-docs/getting-started/index.md

 ### Creating a New Workspace

-A "workspace" in Traktor is your game project—it contains all your assets, scenes, scripts, and settings.
+A "workspace" in Traktor is your game project.
+It contains all your assets, scenes, scripts, and settings.

 1. **Launch the Traktor editor** - Run `Traktor.Editor.App.exe` (Windows) or `Traktor.Editor.App` (Linux)
 2. **Create a new workspace** - Go to **File → New Workspace**